-Graphite One Resource’s proposed graphite project in Western Alaska seeks eventually to become the largest graphite mine in the country, with a life of at least 40 years.
+Graphite One Resource’s proposed graphite project in Western Alaska seeks to eventually become the largest graphite mine in the country, with a life of at least 40 years.
 Before it can set up a mine, however, the company needs to gather more environmental data and continue community outreach with local residents, who are concerned about how subsistence resources will be affected.

 KNOM’s Davis Hovey reports:

-Seven years ago, Graphite One began its exploration program at a project site near the Kigluaik Mountains, fewer than 60 miles north of Nome.
+Seven years ago, Graphite One began its exploration program at a project site near the Kigluaik Mountains, less than 60 miles north of Nome.
 Now, the company is planning to finish up its pre-feasibility study by the end of 2019, which involves more test drilling.

 Stan Foo, the Chief Operating Officer for the company in Alaska, explains the project’s progress thus far.

 “Based on our drilling last year, we were able to improve the mineral resource to the measured, indicated category, and that allows us to go to the pre-feasibility study stage.
 We will continue to drill and continue to do the engineering work to get to the feasibility stage, and with additional drilling and gaining confidence in the deposit, we will work towards having a proven and probable ore reserve.
 But we are not at that point yet.”

 According to Foo, Graphite One’s summer work will include 2,000 meters of exploratory drilling at their summer camp site.

 The project’s permitting manager, Ed Fogels, notes that his main job is to pay attention to one of the most important factors during the exploration process: water quality.